How to Prepare for Anal: The Beginner’s Guide

 Once one partner has slowly and wholly entered the other partner, you can experiment with rhythms and strokes that feel good for you.
 However, if it's painful, stop.
 It's that simple.
 Anal sex should never be painful.

-Also, it’s worthwhile to remember: if you're loving your partner licking or fingering your anus or using toys, there's no shame in stopping there.
+Also, it's worthwhile to remember: if you're loving your partner licking or fingering your anus or using toys (even if it is a butt plug to start), there's no shame in stopping there.
 Do whatever is most enjoyable!

 Keep It Hygenic